Orte des Erinnerns (Berlin-Schöneberg)

 Is photography allowed?

-Photography is generally permitted, but visitors are encouraged to be respectful of the solemn atmosphere of the memorial and to consider others who are present.
+Photography is permitted, but visitors are encouraged to be respectful of the memorial’s atmosphere.

 Are there guided tours?